 Ésta es la primera velación en el tiempo de Cuaresma que con las ventas tradicionales de panes con pollo, el típico batido y otras comidas se da inicio a una de las temporadas más especiales y esperada en La Antigua Guatemala. — Nelo Mijangos

-Joy Houston explained the the present and historic significance and importance of vigils (velaciones), Lent (Cuaresma) and Holy Week (Semana Santa) in this article on Revue Magazine.
+Joy Houston explained the the present and historic significance and importance of vigils (velaciones), Lent (Cuaresma) and Holy Week (Semana Santa) in.
 Here’s a fragment of it, but it’s worth reading the entire piece:

 In La Antigua Guatemala this means the beginning of vigils (velaciones) and processions, growing in size and frequency until the great crescendo of Holy Week when the town fairly explodes with fervor and devotion.
 It is a time of tradition when the sacred images of the churches are dramatically displayed and carried through the streets.
 The images, most of which date from the 16th to 18th centuries, are revered religious symbols, but they are antique art treasures as well.